mbelisaire/100-days-of-code/log.md

 **Thoughts:** I don't feel comfortable enough with Wordpress to do my blog as I want so I registered for a complete course on wordpress...

+### Round 1 Day 36: July 25, 2017

+**Today's Progress**: I skipped yesterday, today I started the Modern React and Redux course from Udemy in order to be able to do the FreeCodeCamp React projects.

+**Thoughts:** Seems like some freelance jobs are coming...
+I hope I will be able to stick to my commitment to the challenge.